Home » Posts tagged 'paris climate agreement' (Page 2)

 Climate Insurgency After Paris

+Climate Insurgency After Paris NASA.
 In December of 2015 – the earth’s hottest year since recordkeeping began — 195 nations met in Paris to forge an agreement to combat global warming.
-The governments of the world acknowledged their individual and collective duty to protect the earth’s climate — and then willfully refused to perform that duty.
-What did they agree to, and how should the people they govern respond?
+The governments of the world acknowledged their individual and collective duty to protect the earth’s climate — and then willfully refused to perform that […]

 Inside the Paris Climate Agreement: Hope or Hype?

+Inside the Paris Climate Agreement: Hope or Hype?
 It has become a predictable pattern at the annual UN climate conferences for participants to describe the outcome in widely divergent ways.
-This was first apparent after the high-profile Copenhagen conference in 2009, when a four-page non-agreement was praised by diplomats, but denounced by well-known critics as a “sham,” a “farce,” and a mere face-saver.
-UN insiders proclaimed the divisive 2013 Warsaw climate conference a success, even though global South delegates and most civil society observers had staged an angry walk-out a day prior to its scheduled conclusion.
+This was first apparent after the high-profile Copenhagen conference in 2009, when a four-page non-agreement was praised by diplomats, but denounced by well-known critics as […]

 Olduvai IV: Courage